Current Owners of Swafield Hall

 Tim Payne

-Former Marketing Vice-President (Europe, Middle East & Africa) at Oracle, an American multinational computer technology corporation.
+Former Vice-President of Marketing (Europe, Middle East & Africa) at Oracle Corp, the American multinational computer technology corporation.